learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 import itertools
 ```

 Create two lists with pumpkin name and respective pumpkin weights.
-Combine the lists to create a pumpkin directory with name as keys and weights as values.
+COmbine the lists to create a pumpkin directory with name as keys and weights as values.

 ```python